-If the W10-2, W10-3, or W10-4 signs are used, sign placement in accordance with the guidelines for Intersection Warning signs in Table 2C-4 using the speed of through traffic shall be measured from the highway intersection.
+If the W10-2, W10-3, or W10-4 signs are used, sign placement shall be in accordance with Table 2C-4 in Chapter 2C (using the speed of the turning maneuver), and shall be measured from the highway intersection.

-If the distance between the railroad tracks and the parallel highway, from the edge of the tracks to the edge of the parallel roadway, is 30 m (100 ft) or more, a W10-1 sign should be installed in advance of the highway-rail grade crossing, and the W10-2, W10-3, or W10-4 signs should not be used on the parallel highway.
+If the distance between the railroad tracks and the parallel highway, from the edge of the track to the edge of the roadway, is 30 m (100 ft) or more, a W10-1 sign should be installed in advance of the highway-rail grade crossing, and the W10-2, W10-3, or W10-4 signs should not be used on the parallel highway.

-Section 8B.05 EXEMPT Highway-Rail Grade Crossing Signs (R15-3, W10-1a)
+Section 8B.04 EXEMPT Highway-Rail Grade Crossing Signs (R15-3, W10-1a)

-When authorized by law or regulation, a supplemental EXEMPT (R15-3) sign (see Figure 8B-3) with a white background bearing the word EXEMPT may be used below the Crossbuck sign or Number of Tracks sign, if present, at the highway-rail grade crossing, and a supplemental EXEMPT (W10-1a) sign (see Figure 8B-5) with a yellow background bearing the word EXEMPT may be used below the Highway-Rail Advance Warning (W10-1) sign.
+When authorized by law or regulation, a supplemental sign (R15-3) with a white background bearing the word EXEMPT may be used below the Crossbuck sign or Number of Tracks sign, if present, at the highway-rail grade crossing, and a supplemental sign (W10-1a) with a yellow background bearing the word EXEMPT may be used below the Highway-Rail Advance Warning sign.